Course Information & Policies

 If you don’t have reliable computer and/or Internet access at home, computers with reliable Internet for general use are available at most campus and community libraries.

 University of Minnesota Technology Support

 The University of Minnesota provides technical support services to students through the Office of Information Technology (OIT).
-UMN technical support can help with any questions about your University accounts (Email/Google Apps, Moodle access, MyU Portal, passwords, etc.); you can also search for answers or chat live with a support staff member.
+UMN technical support can help with any questions about your University accounts (Email/Google Apps, Moodle or Canvas access, MyU Portal, passwords, etc.); you can also search for answers or chat live with a support staff member.
 You can also call the Help Desk (612-301-4357 or 1-HELP on campus) or stop by Tech Stop.

-SPH recommends using newer versions of Mozilla Firefox or Google Chrome as your web browser when accessing content via your Moodle course site.
+SPH recommends using newer versions of Mozilla Firefox or Google Chrome as your web browser when accessing content via your Canvas or Moodle course site.
 Both of these web browsers can be downloaded for free: